Citizens Concerned About Casino Gambling (CCACG) released the following District 13 Senate Candidates survey results today.

 - Do you pledge to fight any proposal to amend the Rhode Island Constitution to remove the right of voters in a municipality to prevent the introduction of new forms of gambling in their community?

 - Despite assurances to voters the law caps the number of casinos, both MA and CT lawmakers requested additional casinos within two years.
 Do you support permanently limiting the number of gambling facilities?

-- RI’s reliance on gambling grows riskier as competition in CT and MA increases.
+- RI’s reliance on gambling and betting sites not on gamstop grows riskier as competition in CT and MA increases.
 As RI’s third largest source of revenue, would you support capping our reliance on gambling revenues to current 2017 levels, with excess revenue directed to pay down state debt and/or support gambling addiction services?

 Citizens Concerned About Casino Gambling is a Newport nonprofit dedicated to stopping the establishment and expansion of gambling in the city.
 Established in 1977, CCACG has a long history of success fighting gambling in Newport, including the 1980 attempt to turn Newport’s Goat Island into “Monte Carlo”, and to expand gaming at Newport Grand in 2014 and 2016.

 More From What’s Up Newp

 - Aquidneck Land Trust awards 13 grants to local community, neighborhood groups through Merritt Neighborhood Fund

 - Newport Polo’s 20th annual charity gala will benefit Jeffrey Osborne Foundation

 - Preservation Society of Newport County receives prestigious award from Garden Club of America